Vincit/objection.js/doc/1.x/migration.md

 ## Bluebird and lodash have been removed

 Before, all async objection operations returned a bluebird promise.
 Now the bluebird dependency has been dropped an the native `Promise` is used instead.
-This also means that all bluebird-specific methods `map`, `reduce`, `reflect`, `bind`, `spread`, `asCallback` and `nodeify` have been removed from the `QueryBuilder`.
+This also means that all bluebird-specific methods

+- `map`
+- `reduce`
+- `reflect`
+- `bind`
+- `spread`
+- `asCallback`
+- `nodeify`

+have been removed from the `QueryBuilder`.

 You need to go through your code and make sure you don't use any bluebird methods or trust that objection returns a bluebird promise.